istio/istio/tests/util/checker/linter/README.md

 # golinter

-golinter applies customized lint rules to our test files.
-Test files are categorized into unit tests, integration tests, and end to end tests based on file locations and file names, and different rules are applied accordingly.
+golinter applies different linter rules to test files according to their categories, based on file paths and names.
+It is run as part of the Istio pre-submit linter check.
+Whitelisting allows rule breaking exceptions, and temporarily opt-out.

-golinter is baed on [Checker](../README.md), and this package provides the custom [Rule](../rule.go)s implementation.
+golinter is baed on [Checker](../README.md), and this package provides the [custom rules](rules) implementation.

 ## End To End Tests